-Communities within the Most Impacted and Distressed Zip Codes will be eligible to receive an allocation to carry out planning activities.
+Communities within the Most Impacted and Distressed Zip Codes will receive an allocation to carry out planning activities.
 This allocation will allow the communities to perform application intake in order to determine the homeowner rehabilitation and reconstruction needs within the community.
 This allocation will also allow the communities to develop strategies and define target areas for the Buyout Program.
-Subrecipient Planning activities may include efforts which support post-disaster recovery planning.

 A portion of the planning funds will be utilized by DCA for the costs associated with, but not limited to, developing the Action Plan, subsequent amendments, and program guidelines.